 The Childcare Program

 This essential program works with society's most vulnerable.
-Based in the magical city of Kathmandu, volunteers will be working with children to provide the care, support and attention that the children in these institutions desperately need.
+Based in the magical city of Kathmandu, volunteers will be working with children to provide the care, support and attention that the children desperately need.
 Unfortunately, Nepal suffers extreme poverty, resulting in many families simply being unable to care for their children.
 Many children have left destitute villages to find work in the capital and will end up trapped in child labor in restaurants, hotels and factories.
 Many of these children are subjected to sexual abuse by their employers.
 They are often left walking the streets and preyed upon by human traffickers or those wanting to take advantage of them.
 This project’s aim is to take these children off the streets and provide them with quality child care and education, saving them from a life of abuse and neglect.
 Volunteers supply much-needed labor to support these children with care, attention, an education and most importantly – love.

 Goals of this Project: